 Take a look at your content strategy like a hub and spoke, such as that of a wheel.
 In this model, a “hub” article is the cornerstone for linking to newer “spoke” articles.
 Main ideas will come out of the hub linking to subtopics, or spokes.

 Plan your resources accordingly.

 The bigger your marketing team is, the greater capacity they’ll have to create content at a higher volume.
 Understand your team’s ability to push out content and schedule it so they have time to complete it.
 Far too often companies will get overambitious and post a lot of content initially but then start to post less before ceasing writing altogether.
 Stick to a consistent schedule with planned out topics so you and your team always know what is ahead.

 Work with a content marketing agency.

 Regularly writing and posting content can take a lot of effort, especially if you don’t have a team of trained writers and editors.
+Data from the Content Marketing Institute shows 84 percent of B2B businesses outsource content creation.
 If you don’t have time to handle the editorial process yourself, you can work with a content marketing agency to plan, write, and publish blog content for your audience.

-At Lightning Media Partners, we help our clients establish a strong editorial voice and create engaging, consistent content that can increase page views and business leads.
-Contact us today to learn more about our content marketing packages.
+At Lightning Media Partners, we help our clients understand why blogging is important and establish a strong editorial voice by creating an engaging, consistent content strategy.
+Contact us today to learn more about our content marketing packages that can increase page views and business leads.